aperturerobotics/starpc/README.md

 The server side has not yet been implemented in TypeScript.

+# Usage

+Starting with the [protobuf-project] repository on the "starpc" branch.

+Use "git add" to add your new .proto files, then `yarn gen` to generate the TypeScript and Go code for them.

 # Examples

 See the [protobuf-project] template on the "starpc" branch.